MINE-Lab-ND/MINE-Lab-ND/_pages/openings.md

 If you’re passionate about **trustworthy AI**, **AI for Science**, and advancing **reasoning** research, we’d love to hear from you.

 ## How to Apply?
-Send a brief introduction of yourself, your background, and your research interests to **[yue.huang@example.com](mailto:yhuang37@nd.edu)**.
-For inquiries about potential internships, feel free to contact Yue Huang directly.
+Send a brief introduction of yourself, your background, and your research interests to **[yhuang3@nd.edu](mailto:yhuang3@nd.edum)**.
+Yue Huang from our group is currently responsible for **screening intern applications** and will be your point of contact for any internship-related inquiries.

 **🔗 Join us and make your mark in the world of AI research.**